max-programming/id-ts/CONTRIBUTING.md

 ---

-Thank you for contributing to id-ts!
+Thank you for contributing to typed-id!
 Together, we can make type-safe ID generation better for everyone. 🚀